kushagra-a-singh/I.R.I.S-Prod-Website/README.md

 ## 🚀 Deployment
 - **Frontend**: Hosted on Vercel with automatic deployments from the `main` branch
-- **Backend**: Deployed on Render for reliable server-side operations
+- **Live Backend**: Deployed on Render for reliable server-side operations
 - **Database**: Managed by Supabase

 ### Deployment Process